tracee/tracee/README.md

 server gave up with an error.
 And it does not end here.

-Even without errors, the invocation context information empowers you to measure the reaction time of your application at the level of every single service.
+Even without errors, the invocation context information empowers you to measure the reaction time of your application at the level of every single service call.

 So how do you implement this in an JavaEE-Application?
 An obvious way would be to pass an invocation context identifier around as a parameter of every of your business interfaces (EBJ, SOAP, REST, whatsoever) and write it explicitly into each log statement.
-It should also be obvious that this is a dumb idea because it pollutes all of our business interfaces with unnecessary dependencies.
-We can do better.
+It should also be obvious that this is a dumb idea because it pollutes all of our business interfaces with unnecessary artificial parameters just for the benefit of making the invocation context explicit.
+But we can do better!

 ## The propagated Mapped Diagnostic Context